Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Main result

 For ${\bm r}^\perp \neq \bm 0$, notice from the integral representation of the incomplete Crandall function that for $\bm k\neq \bm 0$, $G_{n-\nu}(\bm k,{\bm r}^\perp)$ is entire in ${\bm r}^\perp$ with the bound.

 For $\bm k=\bm 0$, the function reduces to a lower Crandall function, which is entire too.
-Thus, the set zeta function is holomorphic on $D_{L_\mathrm{near}}$ as the compactly uniformly limit of holomorphic functions. \end{proof}
+Thus, the set zeta function is holomorphic on $D_{L_\mathrm{near}}$ as the compactly uniform limit of holomorphic functions. \end{proof}

 As the Crandall functions (and their derivatives) exhibit the asymptotic scaling